BABY FORMULA

 Maltodextrin, on the other hand, is industrially produced by adding water to corn, wheat, or potato starch.
 It is relatively tasteless and offers quickly available energy for babies.
 It's commonly used as a lactose replacement in certain specialty formulas.

-Although the European Food Safety Authority (EFSA) and the Food and Drug Administration (FDA) recognize maltodextrin as safe for infants, there are concerns about how it interacts with blood sugar levels and contributes to higher risks of obesity.
+Although the European Food Safety Authority (EFSA) and the Food and Drug Administration (FDA) recognize maltodextrin as safe for infants, there are concerns about how it may impact blood sugar levels, but no conclusive evidence links it to higher risks of obesity in infants.
 Further research is needed to understand the extent of these risks.

 On the flip side, studies indicate that it may be of benefit to babies prone to digestive issues, as it is shown to reduce intestinal distress.